 furniture« Previous Entries

 Eastern philosophy is full of symbolism for concepts much deeper than words could ever express.
-The teachings seem so complex but beautifully simple at the same time.
+The teachings are so complex but beautifully simple at the same time.
 Divine concepts are depicted in human forms with worldly items to help us identify somewhat, and increase our understanding toward making healthy decisions in our lives – for mind, body, and soul.

-Sculptures, pictures, and literature are charged with multiple meanings and contradictions conveying the extremes in Life, like the existence of intense joy and pain here, and the importance of balance in day to day living, and practicing a middle road of contentment.
+Sculptures, pictures, and literature are charged with multiple meanings and contradictions conveying the extremes in Life, like the existence of intense joy and pain, and the importance of balance in day to day living, and practicing a middle road of contentment.
 The interpretations here only outline the more prominent symbolism of this famous icon.
 As research continues, this article will elaborate on the most important symbols of this sculpture.

 The purpose of the dance is to release us from our ignorance and entanglement in the world of opposites, all set within the circular, rhythmic motion of the universe.
 We are to acknowledge, yet remain detached by their effects.
 It is said that Truth requires detachment and at the same time, knowledge and acceptance.